Whale watching in Norway - 5 reasons to come to Stø, Vesterålen

 Five reasons why Stø is the place to come to see whales in the summer!

-1. Diversity of wildlife – whale, birds, seals
+1. Diversity of wildlife – whale and birds

-While the main whale species we see in the summer is the sperm whale, the waters of Vesterålen are home to eight other cetacean (whale) species.
+While the main whale species we see in the summer is the sperm whale, the waters of Vesterålen are home to nine other cetacean (whale) species.
 While encounters are sporadic and cannot really be predicted, we often see orcas, humpback whales, pilot whales, minke whales, harbour porpoises, fin whales, white-beaked dolphins and white-sided dolphins.
-Summers 2019, 2020 and 2021 treated us with countless orca encounters!
-We hope the trend continues in 2022!

 We also include birdwatching in our full day whale safari.
 We stop off Anda island, which is home to thousands and thousands of puffins every summer.
 There is a plethora of bird species to see during the day, including white-tailed eagles, razorbills, fulmars, gannets, guillemots, and sometimes even sooty shearwaters, visitors from the southern hemisphere.
 Quite often we also see harbour seals resting on the rocks on Anda.